viridia/klendathu-v1/DesignNotes.md

 client-side state:
-  list of projects - for top-level menu list of organizations? whether we are logged in or not. user profile?
+  list of projects - for top-level menu list of organizations?

 do we want orgs to contain users or users to contain orgs?
   -- what operations?